jayronsoares/datavaultmodeing/README.md

 5. **Agility**: Data Vault supports agile development methodologies by allowing for incremental updates and modifications to the data model without disrupting existing processes or applications.

 6. **Data Quality**: By separating raw data from business logic and applying strict data governance practices, Data Vault helps maintain data integrity and quality throughout the data lifecycle.

-Overall, Data Vault modeling provides a robust framework for building and maintaining data warehouses that can adapt to evolving business needs and data requirements.